mdrights/LiveSlak/README.txt

 The script uses package repositories to create a Live ISO.
 The packages will be installed into a temporary directory.

 In order to create a Live ISO for any of these variants, the package repositories that are required must be available as a local directory (this can be a network-mounted directory).
-A local mirror of the Slackware repository is mandatory.
-Any packages that are used from a 3rd party repository will be downloaded from a remote server as long as a rsync URL for the repository is configured in ./pkglists/*.conf.
+A local mirror of the Slackware repository is mandatory  - you have to download these yourself..
+Any other packages, i.e. those that are used from a 3rd party repository will be downloaded from a remote server as long as a rsync URL for the repository is configured in ./pkglists/*.conf.

 When all pre-reqs are met, you issue a single command to generate the ISO.
 The following example will create a pure Slackware Live Edition:
   # ./make_slackware_live.sh